© 2025 254 North Front Street, Suite 300, Wilmington, NC 28401 | 910.343.1640

 There seems to be unanimous support for the resolution, as there was for Saffo’s letter, so I expect it will pass unanimously.
 And, having taken the temperature of the folks at the Board of Elections, I’m pretty sure they’ll approve additional sites when they meet on Wednesday.

-There is one minor note.
-The resolution notes, “The City has allocated certain funds in the FY26 budget for the purpose of supporting the 2025 municipal elections.”
+There is one minor issue: the resolution notes, “The City has allocated certain funds in the FY26 budget for the purpose of supporting the 2025 municipal elections.”

 So I went back and watched the June 3 budget meeting, where the city was discussing ways to fund the Wilmington Police Department’s equestrian unit (also known as the downtown ‘horse cops’).
 The horseback unit was initially slated to be cut, but based on public outcry, including from Republican Councilman Luke Waddell, staff set to work on ways to save it.